 The definition of healthcare professional (Article 1 (b)) has been broadly formulated deliberately.
 A healthcare professional is any person who, in the context of the care and support he offers, is involved in the choice of use, purchase, selection and the like for medical devices.
 The involvement of a healthcare professional in this choice brings with it a responsibility to operate with care and integrity.
+Anyone who has a position enabling them to influence these choices concerning medical devices must be treated as a healthcare professional.
+This also applies to a representative of a patient organisation, regardless of whether they are a patient themselves, and to anyone whose position as a Dutch celebrity or influencer enables them to have such influence (A24.04).

 The code only applies to interactions involving healthcare professionals working in the Netherlands (see also Note at Article 2).
 The setting in which the healthcare professional works is not relevant, whether they are employed by an institution, working in a partnership or similar collaboration format, or self-employed.
-The applicability of the code of conduct cannot be circumvented, for example by having certain arrangements relating to interactions take place through a partnership, a legal entity or a healthcare institution.
+The applicability of the code of conduct cannot be circumvented, for example by having certain arrangements relating to interactions take place through a 'vehicle', such as a partnership, a legal entity (for example, a legal entity of which the healthcare professional is a director and major shareholder) or a healthcare institution.
 Neither can the code of conduct be circumvented by involving third parties or intermediaries.
-Also in such cases the code of conduct remains in full force and the actions of that third party will be attributed in full to the party who engaged them.
-Also see the Note at Article 2.
+In all these situations Also in such cases the code of conduct remains in full force:-and the interaction is regarded as having taken place between the supplier(s) and healthcare professional(s) behind these 'vehicles' actions of that third party will be attributed in full to the party who engaged them.
+Also see the Note at Articles 2 and 22.

 The definition of institution (Article 1 (c)) is in line with the Healthcare Quality, Complaints and Disputes Act (Wet kwaliteit, klachten en geschillen zorg or 'Wkkgz').
-This means that institutions includes all institutions that offer care as described by or under the Healthcare Insurance Act (Zorgverzekeringswet or 'Zvw') and the Long-Term Care Act (Wet langdurige zorg or 'Wlz') and that offer support where actions are undertaken, within the meaning of Article 36 of the Individual Healthcare Professions Act (Wet op de beroepen in de individuele gezondheidszorg or 'WET BIG'), that are not related to care as described by or under the Healthcare Insurance Act or Long-Term Care Act.
+This means that institutions includes all institutions that offer care as described by or under the Healthcare Insurance Act (Zorgverzekeringswet or 'Zvw') and the Long-Term Care Act (Wet langdurige zorg or 'Wlz') and that offer support where actions are undertaken, within the meaning of Article 36 of the Individual Healthcare Professions Act (Wet op de beroepen in de individuele gezondheidszorg or 'WET BIG'), that are not related to care as described by or under the Healthcare Act.